 Note that in the case of German family foundations, there is a deemed gift of property every 30 years, which is subject to unlimited German ErbSt (recurrent charge).
-The 30-year period starts at the date of the first transfer of property into the German family foundation.
+The 30-year period starts on the date of the first transfer of property to the German family foundation.

-The transfer of German real estate is basically subject to real estate transfer tax of at least 3.5%.
-If it is a non-paid transfer of real estate (i.e., a transfer by inheritance or gift) the transfer is exempt from real estate transfer tax.
+The transfer of German real estate is basically subject to real estate transfer tax of between 4.5% and 5.0% (depending on where the real estate is located).
+But a transfer by inheritance or gift and is usually exempt from real estate transfer tax.